cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2023/12/28**: Added support for FaceID Plus models. **Important:** this update breaks the previous implementation of FaceID.
+Check the updated workflows in the exmaple directory!

 **2023/12/22**: Added support for FaceID models.
 [Read the documentation](#faceid) for details.

 **2023/12/05**: Added `batch embeds` node.
 This lets you encode images in batches and merge them together into an `IPAdapter Apply Encoded` node.
 Useful mostly for animations because the clip vision encoder takes a lot of VRAM.
 My suggestion is to split the animation in batches of about 120 frames.